Ballyhaise: Community and sporting groups

-The village is home to Ballyhaise GFC, the local Gaelic football team, their home pitch being Annalee Park.
+The village is home to Ballyhaise GAA, the local Gaelic football team, their home pitch being Annalee Park.
 In addition to this, the village was for many years home to Castletara Youth Band - an accordion marching band which won multiple All-Ireland titles in the late 1990s and early 21st century.

 Ballyhaise Celtic Football Club was established in the village in 1990.
 Most recently they opened their home venue, Ballyhaise Celtic Park, located in Glenconnor, Ballyhaise.
-The club has an established senior team competing in the Cavan Monaghan Senior League and an underage set-up competing in the Cavan Monaghan Underage League.
+The club's senior team competes in the Cavan Monaghan Senior League and underage teams are fielded in the Cavan Monaghan Underage League.

 Weather station

 Met Éireann records climate data for County Cavan from their station in Ballyhaise.

-On 21 December 2010, the maximum temperature recorded in Ballyhaise was -9C and the minimum -14C (average for the day -12C).
+On 21 December 2010, the maximum temperature recorded in Ballyhaise was −9 °C and the minimum −14 °C (average for the day −12 °C).
 This was the lowest daily maximum temperature recorded on the island of Ireland since records began in the 1800s.

-From Saturday 18 December to Christmas Day (25th) the temperature in Ballyhaise never exceeded -2C and fell to a minimum each day of between -11C and -15C.
+From Saturday 18 December to Christmas Day (25th) the temperature in Ballyhaise never exceeded −2 °C and fell to a minimum each day of between −11 °C and −15 °C.